-Many birds eat insects, and adding mealworms to your feeders is easier than you think.
+Many birds eat insects, and adding mealworms to your bird feeders is easier than you think.
 Whether fresh or dried, these insects are a nutritious snack that will be especially appreciated by summer birds with hungry nestlings to feed.

 Mealworms are the larvae of the mealworm beetle, Tenebrio molitor, also called the darkling beetle or tenebrio beetle.
 The larvae may also be called yellow mealworms or golden grubs, and they're pure gold for the birds that eat them.
 With a size from 1-1.5 inches long, these insects are a rich source of protein that is necessary for muscle development in birds.
 At the same time, however, they are low in calcium and should not be the exclusive food offered at feeders.